Use the Text Block value to add custom text to your module. For example, you can create paragraphs of text which you can reference in another node.

 Then, rename your Text Block.
-You'll name your other Text Blocks this same name in order to link them together.
+You will give your other Text Blocks the same name in order to link them together.
 Once your Text Blocks are linked, you can use their shared name to refer to them from a document or email.
 The relevant Text Block based on your decision tree will be selected.

 Leave the CONTENT parameter of this Text Block blank, as shown below.

 Now, you can start adding clauses (additional Text Blocks) to your module which are inserted based on the conditional logic you specify in your transitions.

 To do this, you will create additional Text Blocks.
 First, locate the node in your tree which requires different explanatory clauses for different user responses.
 For instance, you might have a node which asks the user if they have approval to proceed with the transaction.
 If the user responds "yes," the relevant Text Block will be displayed.
 However, if the user responds "no", the alternative Text Block will be displayed.

 Under this node create two Text Blocks as shown below.
 Rename these Text Blocks with the same name as the blank Text Block you created above.
 Notice that a circular arrow icon appears in front of your Text Block's name.
 This indicates that your new Text Block is linked to the Text Block with the same name above.
 Populate the CONTENT parameter of the Text Blocks.
 Learn more about the CONTENT parameter below.

 Output your clauses

 After you've created your Text Blocks, you can reference them in your Result node or in a document using their shared name (in this case 'Personal data').
 The relevant Text Block will be displayed to the user based on their interaction with your decision tree.

 Find more information here: How to Create Variable Clauses and Text in Your Module or in Documents

 Enter text into the CONTENT field, as shown below.